greena13/redux-and-the-rest/README.md

 * `reducers` - an object of reducers that you can pass to Redux's `combineReducers` function.
 * `actions` - an object of action constants where the keys are the generic action names and the values are the specific action constants (e.g. `{ index: 'FETCH_USERS' }`)
+* `getCollection` - a helper function for retrieving a collection based on its key parameters
+* `getItem` - a helper function for retrieving an item based on its key parameters
+* `getNewItem` - a helper function for retrieving the item currently being created
 * Action creators - these are the functions you call to trigger your store's actions and are defined if you enabled them in `actionOptions` (e.g. `fetchUsers`).

 ```javascript